-(B) An analysis of the knowledge and skills needed to meet the employment needs of the businesses in the Local Area, including employment needs in in-demand industry sectors and occupations
+(A) An analysis of the knowledge and skills needed to meet the needs of the businesses in the Local Area, including employment needs in in-demand industry sectors and occupations.7

 Considering Frederick County's diverse industry base and demonstrated occupation needs, the knowledge, skills and abilities required for economic sustainability and growth vary.
 Frederick County is home to one of the most highly educated and talented workforces in the nation.
 39% of the Frederick County's population age 25 years+ has a bachelor's degree or higher - that's the 3rd highest among counties in Maryland.
 Maryland claims the top spot in the country for the percentage of technical and professional workers in the workplace (28%) and professional and business employment dominates Frederick County's workforce.
-There is a dedicated labor pool of approximately 130,000.7
+There is a dedicated labor pool of over 130,000.8 Given the past economic successes and predictions of industry demands, labor market data and feedback from industry leaders, particularly in life sciences and technology, the knowledge and skills needed to meet current and projected needs include: